-Recently Netflix announced it will be spending a whopping $8 billion on content this year, meaning the streaming giant will be releasing a lot of movies.
-There’s going to be zombies, spies, murders, cults, terrorist attacks, and post-apocalyptic settings aplenty – all in all, it’s been a pretty dark couple of years.
+Netflix has been spending upwards of $8 billion on content annually, meaning the streaming giant has been releasing a lot of movies.
+Zombies, spies, murders, cults, terrorist attacks, and post-apocalyptic settings aplenty – all in all, it’s been a pretty dark couple of years.
 So we’ve rounded up the very best Netflix Originals movies you probably missed.

 Duncan Jones is back with a noir sci-fi he’s been trying to make ever since he put out Moon.
 Starring Alexander Skarsgård (True Blood), Justin Theroux (American Psycho), and Paul Rudd (Ant-Man), Mute is set in the seedy underbelly of Berlin, and the stills look very Blade Runner-esque.
 What’s not to love?